nightscout/nightscout.github.io/docs/vendors/heroku/migrate.md

 ***You want a simple and free alternative to Heroku?
 [Railway](../../railway/migration) is for you... if you're not worried you might have to migrate again in the future.***

 We really liked the Railway solution when we found it: it's very simple to migrate and the platform is simple to use.
-Still, we discovered M5Stack Nightscout devices didn't like the network performance and resets... probably some other followers are suffering related issues.
+Still, we discovered some Nightscout followers are suffering network related issues.
 But the main worry with Railway is that they're a startup company and even if they're eager to see more users coming we don't know how they'll react when too many of us use their servers ... for free.
 TANSTAAFL above.

 ## **Northflank**